 1. Ask yourself, how small is too small.

-Before you move into that studio apartment, relocate your business to a small space, or I don’t know—build the tiny house of your dreams, ask yourself, realistically, “what does tiny mean to you?”
+Before you move into that studio apartment, relocate your business to a small space, or I don’t know—move into the tiny house of your dreams, ask yourself, realistically, “what does tiny mean to you?”
 There’s always a comfortable limit for a small is too small when you think about how much time you’ll be spending in the space.
 I can’t emphasize enough how important it is to know your limits and the spatial limits of the items you can’t live, or possibly work without.

 2. Keep only what you love or need.